mrocklin/thesis/uq-methods.md

 4. Matrix computations
 5. CPU and GPU implementation expertise

-The thesis itself is well contained within the context of methods for uncertainty propagation.
-Testing the validity of the thesis however relies both on theoretical methods for uncertainty propagation and on the ability to write well performing low-level CPU and GPU code.
-While we have both many statisticians interested in uncertainty propagation and many experienced CUDA developpers there are few researchers who are familiar with both disciplines.
-As a result this question has largely gone unanswered, despite its simplicity at a high level.
+Insight for the thesis is well contained within the context of methods for uncertainty propagation.
+Testing the validity of the thesis however relies on the ability to write high quality CPU and GPU codes.
+Demographically we have many statisticians interested in uncertainty propagation and many experienced CUDA developers.
+However there are relatively few researchers who are familiar with both disciplines.
+As a result this question has largely gone unanswered, despite its simplicity at a high level within each individual domain.

 \begin{figure}[htbp]
 \centering